Skip to content

 The majority of Nigerian polytechnics don’t provide Applied Botany directly.
 However, students are able to pursue Science Laboratory Technology or Agriculture Technology and move towards Applied Botany through Direct Entry.

-You may also like JAMB Subject Combination for Applied Biology (2026 Registration)
+You may also like JAMB Subject Combination for Applied Geology (2026 Registration)

 Course Name